akilli/editor/README.md

 Each widgets itself usually consists of one or more editables that allow adding and maybe formatting text.
 The `Block` plugin is an exception to this, as it provides the possibility to add non-editable and optionally previewable placeholder blocks into the editor content that will later be somehow replaced by your application (p.e. a CMS).

 The features of each element (p.e. like *alignable*, *deletable*, *editable*, *navigable*, *sortable*, etc) as well as the allowed attributes and child elements are configured by the tag configuration.

-Be aware of the fact that current default tag configuration p.e. does not allow nesting of text formatting elements.
+Be aware of the fact that nesting of text-level elements is deliberately disallowed by both the default tag configuration and the `Editor.format()` method.
+If you are not happy with this restriction, adjust the tag configuration and override the `format()` method in your `Editor` subclass.

 ## Features